laaners/yugioh_comprehensive_rulebook/README.md

 ## Summoning

-### Summon restrictions and successful summons
+### Summon restrictions and successful Summons

 [Source](https://www.yugioh-card.com/en/play/2021_rules_update/)

-The restriction of "you cannot Normal or Special Summon the turn you activate this card" only refers to monsters that were successfully summoned.
+The restriction of "you cannot Normal or Special Summon the turn you activate this card" only refers to monsters that were successfully Summoned.
 Same for "you can only Special Summon X once per turn" restrictions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>